How can a home carer help in a medical emergency?

 The home carer will also ensure that your relative remembers to take their medication appropriately and will escort or accompany them to health care appointments as needed.

 A home carer can help with much more than physical and emotional care and support.
 Your loved one may need someone to do their shopping or collect prescriptions for them, and this can also be easily arranged.
 The day to day domestic tasks with which your relative may have problems can also be taken care of by a home carer.
 They can carry out laundry, cleaning, washing up and even gardening if this is needed.

 If your loved one has a pet that they are finding it increasingly difficult to look after, the carer can help with this by taking a dog for a walk, feeding or trips to the vet.
 In addition to caring for your relative in their own home, a home carer can also look after them outside the house.
 They may accompany them to social groups or activities such as lunch clubs or exercise classes.

 Even if your elderly relative does not need specific care, they may very well need company and help to maintain their social relationships.
-A home carer will be able to support and encourage your loved one to visit friends and family, or to welcome them into their home.
+A 24-hour carer will be able to support and encourage your loved one to visit friends and family, or to welcome them into their home.

 With the support and care they need, it is possible for elderly people to remain in their own homes where they are happy and contented and can live more fulfilled and independent lives.

 Everyone’s individual situation is different which is why we undertake a comprehensive free care assessment for those who are considering home care as a care option for themselves or their loved ones.
 There are, however, certain questions which come up time and time again which is why we’ve created this frequently asked questions about home care page in order to give you the information you need to assess your options.

 Home care: how does it work?

 Home care works in many different ways.
 Each person’s case is different with unique preferences, physical needs and life experiences, and care at home should be as tailored as possible to the individual’s requirements.